, ,

 Is God faithful?
 You bet He is, not only in Christ Jesus, but He did as He promised through the prophet.
 Seventy years after they were taken into captivity to Babylon, He brought them back.
 Read about it in Ezra and Nehemiah.

-With him were the faithful, some stayed behind and chose to remain in Babylon.
+With him were the faithful.
+Some chose to remain in Babylon.
 They travelled 1800kms over hostile terrain, after they asked God for a safe journey.
 They had 19.5 tons of silver, 3 tons of silver ware, and 3 tons of gold.
-They spend four months on the road and arrived in Jerusalem- with nothing missing.
+They spend four months on the road and arrived in Jerusalem – with nothing missing.
 Listen to this verse:

-Nothing missing.
-People returned, their names were recorded, no one harmed.
-They could not start freshly by the grace of God, to rebuild the temple.
+People returned, their names were recorded, no one was harmed.
+They could start freshly.
+By the grace of God, they began to rebuild the temple.
 God is faithful to his Word.

 In Christ we have everything, our names written in his blood, we are safe.
 He will take us home, no one will be missing.